SEACrowd/seacrowd.github.io/_posts/2026-05-31-apprentice-program-2026-mid-term.md

 ---
-date: 2026-01-27
+date: 2026-05-31
-title: "SEACrowd Apprentice Program: Mid-Term Progress 2026 Update & Call for Mentor for 2027"
+title: "SEACrowd Apprentice Program: Mid-Term Progress 2026 & Call for Mentor 2027"
-description: "We’re at the mid-term point of our SEACrowd Apprentice Program 2026 cohort, and the energy is electric!
-Five mentored teams with a total of 21 mentees from Southeast Asian have made remarkable progress across cutting-edge research projects focused on language model and AI.
-This post shares our exciting mid-term achievements, introduces the 2026 project teams, and opens the door for mentors to join our 2027 batch.
-(Read time: 10 minutes).]
+description: "Celebrate mid-term wins with our SEACrowd 2026 cohort!
+Discover how 21 regional mentees are advancing LLM and AI innovation, meet the active project teams, and find out how to apply as a mentor for the 2027 batch."
 category: Apprenticeship
 tags: [apprenticeship, restropection]
 featured: true
 authors: [Mentors of SEACrowd Apprentice Programs 2026]
-thumbnail: retrospective-review.png
+thumbnail: mid-report-2026.png
 ---

 ##### TL;DR

 We’re at the mid-term point of our SEACrowd Apprentice Program 2026 cohort, and the energy is electric!
 Five mentored teams with a total of 21 mentees from Southeast Asian have made remarkable progress across cutting-edge research projects focused on language model and AI.
 This post shares our exciting mid-term achievements, introduces the 2026 project teams, and opens the door for mentors to join our 2027 batch.

-(Read time: 10 minutes).
+Interested on Mentoring the 2027 SEACrowd Apprentice Program?
+Fill the interest form **[here](https://docs.google.com/forms/d/1fxB2IUJSBqKkNEF5GH6gIRkM0-HIZ5_nzyTf8b990p4/edit">2027 SEACrowd Apprentice Program I)**

 ## Background